-Some further details on the Bayes Factor approach is as follows: The approach involves comparing the likelihood of a model which assumes life expectancies will continue to improve at the long-term pre-2010 rate, with a series of models which assume anywhere between a 1% and 100% long-term decline from this earlier rate.
-The most likely of this family of alternative models can then be identified, and with each new annual lifetable for the UK and constituent nations the preferred model and changing strength of evidence in support of this model can be updated.
-This strength of evidence is expressed as a Bayes Factor, which shows the ratio of the likelihood of two models.
+Some further details on the Bayes Factor approach is as follows: The approach involves comparing the likelihood of a model which assumes life expectancies will continue to improve at the long-term pre-2010 rate, with a series of models which assume anywhere between a 0% and 100% long-term decline from this earlier rate, at 1% increments.
+The most likely of this family of alternative models (given the data) can then be identified, and with each new annual lifetable for the UK and constituent nations the preferred model and changing strength of evidence in support of this model can be updated.
+This strength of evidence is expressed as a Bayes Factor, which shows the ratio of the likelihood of two models given the data.
 In the results presented, a Bayes Factor above 1 indicates more support for a model positing a slowdown from pre-2010 trends, and a ratio below 1 indicates more support for ‘no slowdown’ than ‘slowdown’.
-A graphical illustration showing the relative likelihood of each of these slowdown models, and how the inclusion of each new observation changes the likelihood surface, is shown in Figure 12A of the appendix, along with a technical description of the approach.

 Change in life expectancy, UK compared with other high income nations

-Table 1 shows the average annual change in life expectancy by decade for 37 HMD nations including the UK.
+shows the average annual change in life expectancy by decade for 37 HMD nations including the UK.
 Figure 1A of the appendix shows the same results graphically, with countries arranged by average annual improvement in the 2010s.

 The countries with the fastest average improvement in life expectancies in the 2010s include Belarus (0.38 years/year for females, 0.61 years/year for males), Ukraine (0.34 females, 0.49 males), Russia (0.34 females, 0.48 males), Lithuania (0.23 females, 0.45 males), and Poland (0.25 females, 0.32 males).
 By contrast, the countries with the slowest improvements in the 2010s include the USA (0.05 females, 0.03 males), Iceland (0.04 females, 0.09 males), the United Kingdom (0.09 females, 0.16 males), Netherlands (0.07 females, 0.19 males), and Germany (0.10 females, 0.17 males).